dougnoel/sentinel.example/README.md

 ```

 ### 2.2.2 Feature Section
-A feature in Cucumber is equal to an agile user story.
-This equivalence is made to keep your feature files manageable.
 If your feature files are too large, this is an indication that either you are not using them correctly (multiple stories per story), your stories are too large (something to bring up with your team), or you are not pruning old tests.
-When adding a story that modifies an existing, story do not add in all the same tests again.
+When adding a story that modifies an existing story, do not add in all the same tests again.
 Instead, use the power of tagging to tag the other features or scenarios affected with additional tags (see below about tags).
 If a feature is removed - remove the tests.

 ```
 #Author: {your.email@yourdomain.com}